 Please note that these rights may not be exercised in certain circumstances, such as when the processing of a candidate's data is necessary to comply with a legal obligation or for the exercise or defence of legal claims.
 If this is the case you will be notified of this at the time of your request.

 If you make a request we may require specific information from you to help us confirm your identity.
 This is to ensure that personal information is not disclosed to anyone who does not have the right to receive it.

 We hope that you won’t ever need to, but if you would like to complain about our use of your personal information, please contact us using the contact details set out below.
 We will look into and respond to any complaints we receive.

-You also have the right to lodge a complaint with the Information Commissioner's Office ("ICO") (the UK data protection regulator).
+You also have the right to lodge a complaint with the competent data protection authority.
+If you are located in the UK the competent data protection authority is the Information Commissioner's Office ("ICO").
 For further information on your rights and how to complain to the ICO, please refer to the ICO website.